-To develop deeper learning and enable exciting experiences we have two Challenge Weeks every year.
-These take place in the week before the February half-term holiday and at the end of the academic year in July.
+To develop deeper learning and enable exciting experiences we run a Challenge Week at the end of the academic year in July.
 We offer a range of residential trips in the UK and abroad, as well as week-long investigations in and around school.
-Details of forthcoming Challenge Weeks are published on the website.
 There are usually around eight different options, such as:

-- London theatre trip
+- ■White water rafting

-- White water rafting
+- ■London theatre trip

 - High ropes/coasteering

 - Masterchef

-- Surf camp in Cornwall
+- ■Surf camp in Cornwall

-- Art trip to the Eden Project
+- ■Art trip to the Eden Project